janfeitsma/MRA-prototype/README.md

 This script creates from templates the files needed for a component.
 To make a new component a developer need to create a new component folder and a subfolder "interface".
 In the subfolder "interface" the interface files must be present.
 The files "Input.proto" and "Output.proto" are mandatory (For details see MRA-codegen.py -h).

 After the creation of the files, the script generates the files.
-A staring point for adding own code to the component is "tick.cpp"
+A starting point for adding own code to the component is "tick.cpp"

 # Roadmap